Skip to main content

 Generally no, however, if the customer is authorized by Treasury and has a "direct pay permit" that covers the property purchased or leased, the customer can instruct a seller not to charge sales or use tax because they will pay it directly to Michigan.
 The customer must provide to the seller a completed Form 3372, Michigan Sales and Use Tax Certificate of Exemption, or the required information in another acceptable format.
 See Revenue Administrative Bulletin 2022-19.
 When stating its basis for claiming an exemption, the customer should state, "Authorized to pay sales or use taxes on purchases of tangible personal property directly to the State of Michigan" and must include its account number.

-Note: A seller is authorized (but not required) under MCL 205.73(1) to reimburse itself for the sales that that is sue from the seller by collecting the sales tax from the customer.
+Note: A seller is authorized (but not required) under MCL 205.73(1) to reimburse itself for the sales that is due from the seller by collecting the sales tax from the customer.

 Does Michigan issue tax exempt numbers?
 If not, how do I claim an exemption from sales or use tax?